Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Hop-Count based Model

 Due to the integration, it is impossible to achieve the prediction by computing the Eq.\eqref{bayesian inference} directly.
 Fortunately, Stochastic gradient Langevin dynamics (SGLD)\cite{welling2011bayesian} provides a general framework to solve Eq. \eqref{bayesian inference}.
 The SGLD update is defined as follows:

 where $\epsilon_{t}$ is the step size.
 The log prior term will be implemented as weight decay.~\cite{welling2011bayesian} has shown that under suitable conditions, e.g., $\sum \epsilon_t=\infty$ and $\sum \epsilon_t^2 \textless \infty$ and others, $\bm{w}$ converges to the posterior distribution.
-The pseudocode of HCM model training are summarized in Algorithm~\ref{alg:1} (See Supplementary Material) and the PyTorch code is available \footnote{\url{https://anonymous.4open.science/r/GraphAnomalyDetection-8FCE}}.
+The pseudocode of HCM model training are summarized in Algorithm~\ref{alg:1} (In Appendix~\ref{algo}).